This article has been reviewed and edited by Miguel Dar, a CPA and an experienced tax consultant who specializes in tax audits.

 6. Income tax-exempt individuals

-Filipinos who are exempted from paying income tax (under the Tax Code and other special laws) are also exempted from filing ITRs.
+Filipinos exempted from paying income tax (under the Tax Code and other special laws) are also exempted from filing ITRs.
 These individuals include OFWs and immigrants whose sole income is earned outside the Philippines.

 Who Are Exempted From Paying Income Tax?